Find Mediators Near You:

 John Lande

-John Lande is the Isidor Loeb Professor Emeritus at the University of Missouri School of Law and former director of its LLM Program in Dispute Resolution.
-He received his J.D. from Hastings College of Law and Ph.D in sociology from the University of Wisconsin-Madison.
-He began mediating professionally in 1982 in California.… MORE
+John Lande is the Isidor Loeb Professor Emeritus at the University of Missouri School of Law.
+He previously directed its LLM Program in Dispute Resolution.
+He earned his J.D. from Hastings College of Law and Ph.D in sociology from the University of Wisconsin-Madison.
+He began practicing law and mediation in… MORE

 ad